HanFa/ClassifierAccuracy/README.rst

 -----------------------------
 * Accuracy of classification will increase until a saturation points as the data size increases
 * The cross entropy loss will decrease as the data size increases
+* The model size should remain constant (independent of the size of training set)

 Experiment Details
 ---------------------